vertica/spark-connector/docs/troubleshooting-guide.md

 21/05/31 17:35:21 ERROR DFSClient: Failed to close inode 16447
 ```

-This is simply an issue with hadoop closing file handles on files that have been cleaned up by the connector.
+This is simply an issue with Hadoop closing file handles on files that have been cleaned up by the connector.
 It does not cause any functional issues.